-Sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
+University of the People students are expected to work diligently to ensure that all assignments, exams or other course work submitted represents the student's original work.
+All work submitted by a student must represent original scholarship produced by that student.
+Additionally, all sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
 Even indirect quotations, paraphrasing, etc., can be considered plagiarism unless sources are properly cited.
-Plagiarism will not be tolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
-Students who need assistance and/or have questions concerning use of outside resources, or collaboration on assignments, should contact their Course Instructors and/or the Office of Academic Affairs at academic.affairs@uopeople.edu.
+Plagiarism will not be tolerated and students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
+Students who need assistance from Course Instructors may contact the Office of Academic Affairs at academic.affairs@uopeople.edu with any questions.